 Interview by Milly Smyth, adapted by Stella Huggins

 Clean-up crew on site at Okahu Bay Landing, the morning after Friday's deluge.
-Image by Corey Fuimaono.
+Photo: Corey Fuimaono.

-As well as those who are intentionally entering flood waters, Telfar-Barnard warns those who have no choice but to engage with the waters- “if it’s got into your house then you need to treat those areas as if they’ve had sewage water in them.”
+“If it has got into your house, then you need to treat those areas as if they have had sewage water in them.”

 The main long-term health risk of a damp home is the risk of mould growing.
-Mould thrives in damp conditions, and can trigger respiratory problems, or cause them where they weren’t present previously.
+Mould thrives in damp conditions and can trigger respiratory problems or cause them where they were not present previously.

-In terms of future-proofing for similar events, she recommends having extractor fans in enclosed areas like kitchens or bathrooms, having openable windows.
+In terms of future-proofing for similar events, she recommends having extractor fans in enclosed areas like kitchens or bathrooms and openable windows.
 Additionally, be mindful of floor coverings you install.

 Overall, the message from a public health perspective is very clear: stay out of flood water if you can, and tread with caution during clean-up.

-Public interest journalism funded by New Zealand On Air
+Public interest journalism funded by NZ On Air